woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Fix - Saving of variation stock when parent stock management is disabled.

 = 2.2.1 - 10/09/2014 =
 * Fix - Small tweak to the installer to prevent errors caused by outdated plugins.
 * Fix - Mijireh Checkout update link.